A giant for Spain and Real Madrid, defender Sergio Ramos celebrates his birthday on Saturday.

 What they say

 "Ramos doesn't surprise me.
-It's what he has – a big personality ... he's always there, always encouraging players and never drops his guard.
+It's what he has – a big personality ... he's always there, always encouraging players and he never drops his guard.
 He never gives up."

-Zinédine Zidane, former Madrid coach
+Zinédine Zidane, Real Madrid coach

 "There are defenders with extraordinary technical ability, others have unique defensive qualities – like Cannavaro, brilliant at marking.
 Others, like Baresi, can command a back line while others influence with strong personalities.
 But factoring everything together to evaluate a defender then Sergio Ramos is the most complete.
 He's got a bit of everything: technical ability, strength, personality and leadership."